luiswirth/bsc-thesis/src/matter/mesh.typ

   amat(G)^(-1) = [g(dif x^i,dif x^j)]_(i,j=1)^(n times n)
 $
-The inverse metric is very important for us, since differential forms are covariant tensors, therefore they are measured by the inverse metric tensor.
+The inverse metric is very important for us, since differential forms are covariant tensors, therefore they are measured by the inverse metric tensor @frankel:diffgeo.

-Computing the inverse is numerically unstable and instead it would be better to rely on matrix factorization to do computation invovling the inverse metric.
+Computing the inverse is numerically unstable and instead it would be better to rely on matrix factorization to do computation invovling the inverse metric @hiptmair:numcse.
 However this quickly becomes intractable.
 For this reason we chose here to rely on the directly computed inverse matrix nontheless.